If you sit atop golf odds for any tournament, it means you’re good at golf. That’s great.

 If Zalatoris was “stupid enough” to believe he had a shot at Augusta in April, maybe he’ll be stupid enough to win at Torrey Pines this month.
 Or maybe history will be stupid enough to end the drought for favorites as Dustin Johnson joins Strange, Woods, Koepka, and 19 other multi-time U.S. Open winners.

 Whether you like Johnson to, ironically, defy odds as a favorite champion, Hideki Matsuyama to become the first back-to-back major champion since Jordan Spieth in 2015, or any other golfer to win, BetMGM is your ticket for U.S. Open golf odds.
-With updated odds, live sports betting, and more to bet on U.S. Open golf, it’s the best online sports betting experience.
+With updated odds, live sports betting, and more to place your bet online, it’s the best online sports betting experience.